MahkamehRasouli/Thyroid-Cancer/README.md

 Outputs land in `results/`: `table3_mutual_information.csv`, `table4_model_comparison.csv`, `table5_risk_score_stats.csv`,
 `table7_ga_optimized_parameters.csv`, and `figure4_ewma_comparison.png`.

-This was smoke-tested end-to-end on synthetic data and runs cleanly; the synthetic run's numbers are meaningless (random data) and only confirm the code executes without errors.

 ## Assumptions and known gaps (check these against your original work)